Hidden Costs of Dental Tourism What Most Patients Don’t Factor In (2026 Guide)

 Companions

-Travel partners add significant costs but are often necessary for post-sedation support.
+Travel partners add significant costs but are often necessary for post-sedation support and peace of mind during major procedures.

 Mandatory Protocol

 Most high-end dental restorations cannot be completed in a single visit.
-Biological healing (Osseointegration) requires time to ensure long-term success.
+Biological healing (osseointegration) requires time to ensure long-term success — and each return trip carries its own cost.

 Surgical Phase